 • liver damage;

-• skeletal muscle damage, inflammatory and degenerative diseases;
+• damage, inflammatory and degenerative diseases of skeletal muscles;

 • diseases and conditions accompanied by cell breakdown;